ananya41309/DPCS-PROJECT-1/README.md

   ```

 **Visualization**
 After performing a translation or rotation, the polyhedron is visualized in a 640x480 window.
 The program projects the 3D coordinates onto a 2D screen using simple perspective projection.
+The visualized window needs to be crossed using the red cross on the window on the user's desktop, in order for the program to run and ask for other inputs.
 I have specifically made use of the SDL2 library here because SDL2 simplifies the rendering of 2D and basic 3D graphics.
 It makes it easier to visualize geometric shapes like polyhedrons, which is a key part of my project.

 **Future Improvements**
 - **Advanced Rendering**: Add more advanced rendering techniques, such as shading or more realistic 3D rendering.